kanbanyte/sepa/assessments/sadrr.md

 Project 24 aims to enhance cobot's capabilities by providing it with a perception system to perform pick and place tasks.
 The robot currently performs these tasks without any form of perception system, and the position of the object to pick and place is predefined.

-Project 24 will utilize state-of-the-art technologies in computer vision (CV), sensors, robotics, and artificial intelligence (AI) to develop a real-time object detection, processing, and analysis system that will provide the robot with the ability to continuously learn and adapt to it's environment.
+Project 24 will utilise state-of-the-art technologies in computer vision (CV), sensors, robotics, and artificial intelligence (AI) to develop a real-time object detection, processing, and analysis system that will provide the robot with the ability to continuously learn and adapt to it's environment.

 This document will outline the system's general design, research requirements, and project management approach for successful completion of the project.\
 Finally, this document will provide sufficient information on the design of the system such that those less involved can easily understand the project,